MaximilianHagelstam/todo-cli/README.md

 # Todo CLI

-CLI tool for managing Google Tasks
+Manage Google Tasks in the terminal